berlinonline/Dat0r/README.md

 deployMethod=move
 ```

-Then make sure that the directories that we configured above actually exist:
+Then make sure, that the directories which we configured above actually exist:

 ```sh
 mkdir data_objects codegen_cache
 ```

-To then actually generate our code we run:
+To then actually generate the code we run:

 ```sh
 php ./vendor/bin/gen.php -c codegen.config.ini -d article.module.xml -a gen+dep